-2.2.1 Filling and suction lines of lubricating oil tanks with a capacity of 500 I and more and located above the double bottom and which in case of their damage lubricating oil may leak, are to be fitted directly on the tanks with shutoff devices according to G.2.1.
+2.2.1 Filling and suction lines of lubricating oil tanks with a capacity of $500 \ \ell$ and more and located above the double bottom and which in case of their damage lubricating oil may leak, are to be fitted directly on the tanks with shutoff devices according to G.2.1.
 The remote operation of shutoff devices according to G.2.1, may be dispensed with.

-- For valves which are kept closed during normal operation, - Where an unintended operation of a quick closing valve would endanger the safe operation of the main propulsion plant or essential equipment.
+- For valves which are kept closed during normal operation,

+Where an unintended operation of a quick closing valve would endanger the safe operation of the main propulsion plant or essential equipment.

-2.2.2 Where lubricating oil lines must be arranged in the vicinity of hot machinery, fully welded steel pipes are to be used.
-Screening should be provided if necessary.
+2.2.2 Where lubricating oil lines must be arranged in the vicinity of hot machinery, steel pipes which should be in one length and which are protected where necessary are to be used.